diego-maeda/blink-safety/README.md

 Sending the code to Github.

-Start creating the integration channel for blink1, my aproach on this will be using the web api to provide a json signal everytime an url is called.
+Start creating the integration channel for blink1, my approach on this will be using the web api to provide a json signal everytime an url is called.

 Creating a new integration through a webpage to detect the device. https://developer.chrome.com/docs/capabilities/usb?hl=en

+Creating the mechanism to disconnect the device for the user.

+Connecting the system to websocket, for now the choice was defined with pusher because its free tier would suffice.